-Species-specific PrimeTime qPCR assays (Integrated DNA Technologies) were used to target a 109 base pair (bp) fragment of the mitochondrial CO1 gene of L. sativae as described in Sooda et al. (2017) with the addition of two degenerate bases in the probe to accommodate sequence variants found within the Torres Strait Islands: NCBI accession KR476580 Haplotype S.28 (Blacket et al. 2015) and KR476573 Haplotype S.7 (Blacket et al. 2015).
+Species-specific PrimeTime qPCR assays (Integrated DNA Technologies) were used to target a 109 base pair (bp) fragment of the mitochondrial CO1 gene of L. sativae with sequences as described in Sooda et al. (2017) with the addition of two degenerate bases in the probe to accommodate sequence variants found within the Torres Strait Islands: NCBI accession KR476580 Haplotype S.28 (Blacket et al. 2015) and KR476573 Haplotype S.7 (Blacket et al. 2015).
 Forward primer SAT-F ACCCCCTGCTTTAACTCTTTT, reverse primer SAT-R AGCACCACCATGTGCAATAA and reporter probe SAT-P CAGTATAGTAGAAAATGGRGCTGGRA with a 6-FAM/ZEN/IBFQ modification.

-We also developed a species specific PrimeTime qPCR assay to target a 63 bp fragment of the mitochondrial CO1 gene of L. brassicae for a pilot trial (see Supplemental Figure S1): NCBI accession KR476570 (Blacket et al. 2015).
-Forward primer GCCGGAACAGGATGAACAGTTTAT, reverse primer AGATGCCCCACCGT-GAG, and reporter probe CCCCTCTCTTCTATTATTG with a 6-FAM/ZEN/IBFQ modification.
-Primer specificity was checked using a BLAST (Basic Local Alignment Search Tool) search against the National Institutes of Health (NIH) NCBI (National Center for Biotechnology Information) nucleotide database (htt-ps://blast.ncbi.nlm.nih.gov/Blast.cgi), with no close matches found outside of L. brassicae.
+We also developed a species specific PrimeTime qPCR assay to target a 63 bp fragment of the mitochondrial CO1 gene of L. brassicae for a pilot trial (see Supplementary Figure S2): NCBI accession KR476570 (Blacket et al. 2015).
+Forward primer GCCGGAACAGGATGAACAGTTTAT, reverse primer AGATGCC-CCACCGTGAG, and reporter probe CCCCTCTCTTCTATTATTG with a 6-FAM/ZEN/IBFQ modification.
+Primer specificity was checked using a BLAST (Basic Local Alignment Search Tool) search against the National Institutes of Health NCBI (National Center for Biotechnology Information) nucleotide database (https://blast.ncbi.nlm.nih.gov/Blast.cgi), with no close matches found outside of L. brassicae.

-The qPCR assays were tested for specificity against a panel of target and off-target Liriomyza genomic DNA.
+The qPCR assays were tested for specificity against a panel of target and off-target Liriomyza genomic DNA diluted to 10 picograms.
 This included L. sativae, L. brassicae, L. trifolii and L. huidobrensis, as well as DNA from four other species, L. yasumatsui, L. katoi, L. chenopodii and L. chinensis.
-Amplification was only evident in the respective target species, confirming species specificity of the primer sets developed for both L. sativae and L. brassicae.
+Amplification was only evident in the respective target species, confirming species specificity of the assays developed for both L. sativae and L. brassicae.

 PrimeTime qPCR assays were conducted using a Roche LightCycler 480 system (Roche Diagnostics Australia, Castle Hill, Australia) in a 384-well format.
+DNA extraction and qPCR assays were performed in separate isolated rooms.
 Reaction volumes were 10 μ L, containing 5 μ L of KAPA probe force master mix (KAPA biosystems), 0.5 μ L PrimeTime qPCR assay (final primer and reporter probe concentration of 500 nmol/L and 250 nmol/L, respectively), 2.5 μ L ddH2O, and 2 μ L of DNA.
 Each reaction was prepared in triplicate.
 Included in each 384-well assay plate were control reactions containing genomic DNA of L. sativae that was serially diluted by a factor of 10 (10 ng to 0.01 pg) and a negative control with no DNA template.
 Quantitative PCR amplification conditions were 3 min at 98 °C, followed by 50 cycles of 10 seconds at 95 °C and 20 seconds at 60 °C. The absolute quantification module of the LightCycler 480 software package was used to calculate the assay efficiency and total amount of DNA in unknown samples based on the genomic DNA standard.
 The efficiency of all qPCRs was always >90%.
 All extractions and qPCR analyses were undertaken in a room that is dedicated to low-quantity DNA sources, with qPCR setup undertaken in a laminar flow-hood.
-Positive controls and standards were added immediately prior to placing samples in a Roche LightCycler 480.
-Negative controls were also included at all stages (DNA extraction, qPCR) so that laboratory contamination could be identified if present.
+Positive controls were also included at all stages (DNA extraction, qPCR) so that laboratory contamination could be identified if present.